-(a) horizontal and vertical motions;

-It is always in motion - moving horizontally and/or vertically, thus over-turning.
+- (a) It is always in motion moving horizontally and/or vertically, thus over-turning.
 Horizontal motion is, of course, simply wind.
-Vertical motions are caused by convection, frontal lifting and orographic lifting (wind flow over mountains).

-(b) vertical variation of mass;

-The troposphere contains 75% of the mass of the atmosphere in mid-latitudes.
-50% of the mass of the atmosphere is found below 5000m (~16,400ft).
+Vertical motions are caused by convection, frontal lifting, and orographic lifting (wind flow over mountains). - (b) The troposphere contains 75% of the mass of the atmosphere in mid-latitudes.
+50% of the mass of the atmosphere is found below 5000ft. - (c) Throughout this layer the temperature of the environment generally decreases with increasing height averaging close to 2°C/1000ft.

-(c) vertical variation of temperature; and

-Throughout this layer the temperature of the environment generally decreases with increasing height - averaging close to 2°C/1000ft.
 However, this value varies greatly with time and location.
-This change of temperature is called the Environmental Lapse Rate or ELR (see chapter 8.18).
+This change of temperature is called the Environmental Lapse Rate or ELR (see chapter 8.18). - (d) In mid-latitudes, the troposphere is found at an average height of 36,090ft.

-(d) depth.

-In mid-latitudes, the troposphere is found at an average height of 36,090ft.
 It is therefore close to 11km deep above New Zealand.